shivharis/turtlebot3_wiki/docs/source/appendix_opencr.rst

 Overview
 --------

-We are using ``OpenCR`` as the main controller for TurtleBot3.
-OpenCR means Open-source Control module for ROS.
-It targets the ROS embedded system, with full open-source hardware and software.
-It uses the STM32F7 series as main chip.
-It has very powerful ARM Cortex-M7 with floating point unit.
-It supports Arduino IDE and Scratch for young students and traditional firmware develop environment.
-So you can choose the way to programming up to your develop environment.
-Also, we will provide everything of this board including Schematics, PCB Gerber, BOM, firmware for turtlebot3 with open-source licenses for you and ROS community.
+``OpenCR`` is a main controller board of the TurtleBot3.
+The OpenCR, or the Open-source Control module for ROS, is developed for the ROS embedded system, providing with full open-source hardware and software.
+Everything of the board, including Schematics, PCB Gerber, BOM, and the firmware source for the TurtleBot3 can be freely distributed under open-source licenses for the users and the ROS community.

+The STM32F7 series, which is a main chip inside the OpenCR board, has a very powerful ARM Cortex-M7 with floating point unit.
+The develop environment for the OpenCR is supported in the range from the Arduino IDE and Scratch for young students to the traditional firmware develop environment for the experts.

-This board provide sets of digital and analog input/output pins that can interface to other circuits and built-in IMU sensor.
-The board has a feature in communication interfaces, including USB, for loading programs from personal computers and UART, SPI, I2C, CAN for other embedded device.
+The board provides a set of digital and analog input/output pins that can interface from pne circuit to another or the built-in IMU sensor.
+The board is featured by the communication interfaces, including USB, which communicates with the PC, and UART, SPI, I2C, CAN for other embedded device.

-If you want to use a SBC, OpenCR board is best solution for you.
-It support Powerful external output source: 12V, 5V, 3.3V for SBCs and sensors.
-Also, it has hotswap feature on two external input source Battery and SMPS.
-Many ideas are giving from Morgan, Thanks Morgan!
+To use a SBC, OpenCR board can give a best solution.
+It supports some power outputs: 12V, 5V, 3.3V for the SBCs and the sensors.
+It has also a hotswap feature in two external power inputs: the Battery and the SMPS.

-If the embedded control is required along with a SBC to make a robot, we strongly recommend this board.
+Use this board to fill the imagined embedded control.

 Specification
 -------------